 I’ll also be posing a series of questions to expose the real issues, get an honest debate going, and expose the contradictions and misconceptions that exist in the relationship between care homes, residents, staff and the general public.

-So please let me know what you think, by:
+So please let me know what you think, by commenting on this blog.

 What do we already know?

 - The quality and equality of good relationships is key – respect for individuals’ personalities, sense of humour; trust me as I trust you?